appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

  Offset-based pagination works by using the page number and size to calculate the offset of records to fetch from a database or API.

-To implement offset-based pagination you can use the `pageOffset`, `pageNo`, and `pageSize` reference property values in the query.

 1. Enable the **Server-side pagination** property in the table.
-2. Create a query, use pageSize and pageOffset to .... #1
+2. Create a query and use `pageSize` and `pageOffset`  reference properties to implement pagination.

    ```sql
     SELECT * FROM users LIMIT {{ <widget_name>.pageSize }} OFFSET {{ <widget_name>.pageOffset }};